Two-Week Training Grant

 • Training will be pursued in an experienced laboratory belonging to the ESRS Network of Sleep Research Laboratories.

-• Candidates must have an agreement with the host institution where their Fellowship will be carried out at time of application.
+• At the time of application, candidates must already have an agreement with the host institution where their training will be carried out.

 • Candidates must have adequate fluency in a language that permits effective communication at the host institution.

-• Candidates must return to their home institution to apply the newly acquired research skills, or to continue to develop their research on completion of their visit.
+• Candidates must return to their home institution to apply the newly acquired research skills, or to continue to develop their research upon completion of their visit.

-• The duration of the Fellowship may not be reduced or split.
+• The duration of the training may not be reduced or split.

-• The Fellowship must be carried out on a full-time basis.
+• The training must be carried out on a full-time basis.
+Exceptions may be made on a case-by-case basis.

-• The visit must commence after the funding decision date, allowing for sufficient time to complete travel, visa, and passport and housing formalities.
-The visit must be started within 1 year from notification of a successful grant application.
+• The visit must be started within 1 year from notification of a successful grant application.

-• All candidates must be members of the ESRS at the time of application.
+• All candidates must be members of the ESRS at the time of submission of the application.

-• Candidates should be employed in sleep research or sleep medicine training at the time of application.
+• Candidates must be training in sleep research or sleep medicine at their home institution at the time of application.

 • There is no upper age limit for eligibility; however, preference will be given to candidates who are in the early stages of their career.